PediaMedAI/pediamedai.github.io/content/news/CESMworkshop2022.md

 The full workshop agenda can be found [here](https://www.cesm.ucar.edu/events/workshops/2022/files/2022-cesm-workshop-agenda.pdf).

-In particular, **Laure Zanna** will give a joint plenary talk on M²LInES with Galen McKinley from LEAP.
+In particular, **Laure Zanna** will give a joint plenary talk on PediaMedAI with Galen McKinley from LEAP.